 Do not badmouth past employers.
 Even if you hated your last job and couldn’t wait to leave, do not say so.
 Not only is it a small world, you don’t want the interviewers to think that you may speak ill about them in the future.
 Being a positive person rather than a negative one will make a huge difference in the way that you are perceived.

 IBEW Electrical Worker.
 When interviewing, explain why becoming an IBEW electrician or technician is important to you.
-The selection committee is looking for team players and leaders who have a strong desire and drive to be a part of the IBEW workforce.
+The selection committee is looking for team players and leaders who have a strong desire and drive to be an asset to the IBEW workforce.

 Practice.
 Practice interviewing with your family and friends as much as possible.
 The more you rehearse answers, the more relaxed and confident you will be in the interview.